Khalife/ker-nel-experiments/README.md

 As mentioned in our paper, we considered these types because they were most concerned by mis-identification, and enough training data were available for these types in TAC10-TRAIN and TAC14-TRAIN

 The corresponding types mapping are the following On the following entity types :
-- T = "AdministrativeRegion", "Country", "RadioStation", "Road", "OfficeHolder", "MusicalArtist", "School", "BaseballPlayer", "MilitaryPerson", "Settlement", "Company", "University", "Building", "SoccerPlayer", "IceHockeyPlayer", "AmericanFootballPlayer", "Wrestler", "Politician", "Congressman", "Band"
+- "AdministrativeRegion", "Country", "RadioStation", "Road", "OfficeHolder", "MusicalArtist", "School", "BaseballPlayer", "MilitaryPerson", "Settlement", "Company", "University", "Building", "SoccerPlayer", "IceHockeyPlayer", "AmericanFootballPlayer", "Wrestler", "Politician", "Congressman", "Band"
-- otherwise.

-With our notations, we have $\varphi = 1 $
+- On other ontology types, our type mapping function value is 0.

 b - TAC-KBP inconsistencies

+We noticed an error on dataset 2010 where the type of 2 entities have been in contradiction with Wikipedia dump used for this challenge.
+For more details : mention with ID EL004107 with gold entity ID E0466642 which is presented as a person (PER) wheras it is a localization (GPE); and mention with ID EL004411 with gold entity ID E0793726 presented as a per- son (PER) wheras it is an organization (ORG).
+Since types are important for score computation, we con- sidered mention annotation as the ground truth and run experiments accordingly.

 c - Experiments